 - PLANNING—How the group will execute its goals

 The Scoutmaster, an assistant Scoutmaster, or a youth who has experience with NYLT will then lead the discussion on Teaching EDGE(TM).
 This is a simple four-step process used for teaching any skill.

 - Explain—The trainer explains how something is done.

 - Demonstrate—The trainer demonstrates while explaining again.

-- Guide—The learner tries the skill while the trainer guides him through it.
+- Guide—The learner tries the skill while the trainer guides him or her through it.

-- Enable—The learner works on his own under the eye of the trainer.
+- Enable—The learner works on his or her own under the eye of the trainer.